WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

   for example, 'github.hostname.com/api/v3'.
 * `-b` (short for `--binary`) which takes as parameter logical value (T/F/TRUE/FALSE).
 It specifies what kind of package will be added to the repository: system specific binary of source.
-* `--rver` wich takes R version number to target built package for (important for binary packages).
+* `--rver` which takes R version number to target built package for (important for binary packages).
 * `--with-deps` If passed will upload also dependencies which are not currently present in the repository.

 ## List contents of repository